1992 Buenos Aires Grand Prix – World Cup Formula 3000

 The 1992 Buenos Aires Grand Prix was a motor race held at Buenos Aires on December 13, 1992, in the Autódromo Oscar Alfredo Gálvez.

 It was titled the World Cup Formula 3000 and was a one-off non-championship event.
-While most of the field was comprised by teams from the 1992 International Formula 3000 season, the field of 20 drivers was primarily a mix of F3000, British Formula 2 and Formula 3 Sudamericana drivers, along with a handful of drivers from junior European formula.
+While most of the field comprised teams from the 1992 International Formula 3000 season, the field of 20 drivers was primarily a mix of F3000, British Formula 2 and Formula 3 Sudamericana drivers, along with a handful of drivers from junior European formula.